 Susan is 75 years old and widowed.
-Susan's 2020 taxable income is \$100,000, which puts her in the 24% tax bracket.
+Susan's 2021 taxable income is \$100,000, which puts her in the 24% tax bracket.
 Susan has a traditional Individual Retirement Account (IRA).
-Since Susan turned 701⁄2 years of age prior to January 1, 2020, she would normally be required to take an annual minimum IRA distribution.
-While the CARES Act has relieved her of that requirement of 2020, Susan would still like to support Oklahoma City University's Bright Society through her IRA and would like to do so in a tax-efficient way.
+Since Susan turned 701⁄2 years of age prior to January 1, 2020, she is required to take a minimum IRA distribution.
+Susan would still like to support Oklahoma City University's Bright Society through her IRA and would like to do so in a tax-efficient way.